 Prior to the Pride’s purchase of the property in 1989, grapes from the vineyards were being sold to Robert Mondavi Winery (grapes have been growing continuously on site since the 1950s).
 However, when the Pride’s purchased the property, much of the existing vineyards needed to be revitalized or replanted – initially overseen by noted Napa viticulturist, “Laurie” Wood.
 The original winery on the property, Summit Winery was founded in 1890 – today only parts of the old stone walls are standing as the winery burned down sometime during Prohibition.

 The first Pride wines were made at what is now Frank Family and then Rombauer Winery from 1991 through 1996; the current winery was built in 1997 and later 23,000 square feet of caves were drilled into the hillside.
 Early winemaker and for a number of years was Robert Foley (he used to produce his own wines at Pride until he built his own winery on Howell Mountain).

 Due to its fantastic location at about 2,000 feet in elevation there are excellent views and on a clear day you can see into parts of several counties including all the way to Snow Mountain (often covered in snow in the winter) – about 80 miles airline to the north.

-We highly recommend their Estate Tasting – allow about 60 minutes for this educational experience including the tasting and tour through part of the cave.
-Alternatively, the Summit Tasting is a private seated tasting within the cave and lasts about 90 minutes.
+We highly recommend their Estate Tasting – allow 90 minutes for this educational experience including the tasting and tour through part of the cave.
+Alternatively, the Summit Tasting is a private seated tasting within the cave and also lasts about 90 minutes.
 Both tastings include an overview of the Pride Mountain history and information about their vineyards and wine making.